 What makes things even worse for Eva (played by Tilda Swinton) is the fact that Kevin only seems to torment her.
 When he's with his father, he's nothing but love and cuddles.

 As Eva becomes increasingly frustrated with Kevin's suffocating antics, so do we.
 Director Lynne Ramsay sucks us into her nihilistic world that's saturated in red.
 Ezra Miller, Khatchadourian Jasper Newell, and Rocky Duer portray Kevin at different ages throughout his life.

 3. Coraline (2009)

-Coraline is arguably the creepiest kids' film out there, taking us to a gothic alternate world where children have buttons sewn over their eyes.
-If it weren't an animation, we're sure Coraline would have an R rating.
+Coraline is arguably the creepiest kids film out there, taking us to a gothic alternate world where children have buttons sewn over their eyes.
+If it weren't an animation, we're sure Coraline could have an R rating.